-I remember, when I was a kid, seeing the clamshell case for this at the Hastings my family used to rent from and it scared the shit out of me.
-I have no idea why, but that cover and the title THE TOWN THAT DREADED SUNDOWN was just horrifying.
-I mean shit if this guy was so scary that the entire town was scared of 'em, then there ain't a damned thing that a little kid like me can do about it!
+the entire town was scared of him, then there ain't a damned thing that a little kid like me can do about it!
 Turns out my fears were for nothing, cause this movie can barely even be categorized horror.
 Personally, I would say it's more of a crime thriller.

-One quite evening in a small Texas town a dude with a sack over his head attacks two teenagers at a local makeout spot: he beats the shit out of both, but on the female he also leaves a bunch of bite marks.
-The local cops are dumbfounded, so they call in some big guns from the Texas Rangers.
+One quite evening in the small Texas town of Texarkana, a dude with a sack over his head attacks two teenagers at a local make-out spot: he beats the shit out of both.
+He also leaves bite marks on the female.
+The local cops are dumbfounded, so they call in the Texas Rangers.
 The attacks continue and it turns out the Rangers are about as useless as the local police.
-Eventually the guy kills five folks then just disappears.
+Eventually the guy kills five folks then disappears.
 Yawn.

+Lame acting and even lamer script.
+Also some of the night scenes were so dark I could barely even tell what was going on.
 Skip it.
-The acting is lame and the script is even lamer.
-Also all of the night scenes were so dark I could barely even tell what was going on.